harrycresswell/hugo-content-adapters/README.md

 Head to `content/books/_content.gotmpl` to find [Hugo’s content adapter example](https://gohugo.io/content-management/content-adapters/#example) as seen in the Hugo docs.
 This example takes remote JSON data and creates pages for a collection of books.
 You can see these books by navigating to /books in a browser.

-Head to `content/locations/_content.gotmpl` to find a content adapter template used to generate pages from Google Sheets data, as explained in [ Generate pages from Google Sheets using Hugo’s Content Adapters](https://harrycresswell.com/writing/generate-pages-from-google-sheets).
+Head to `content/locations/_content.gotmpl` to find a content adapter template used to generate pages from Google Sheets data, as explained in [Generate pages from Google Sheets using Hugo’s Content Adapters](https://harrycresswell.com/writing/generate-pages-from-google-sheets).
 I recommend reading this post to get a better understanding of what this content adapter is doing and how it generates pages.

 `themes/starter/layouts/locations/single.html` is the layout template used to display the content on the generated pages.

 [Generating Hugo pages from Google Sheets data](https://docs.google.com/spreadsheets/d/11uVKGlWucpT31cc_by595yOaNSW_qpa4B1mTvP8nW5k/edit?usp=sharing) is the sheet used as the data source.

-The sheet needs to published to the web in .CSV format for Hugo to have access to the data.
+The sheet needs to be published to the web in .CSV format for Hugo to have access to the data.
 To do this, open a copy of the sheet, then head to **File > Share > Publish to web**.
 Then under the **Link** tab, make sure **Entire Document** is set to *Comma-separated values (.csv)*.

 If you are adapting this demo by using your own sheet, then you will have to update the value of `$url` inside `content/locations/_content.gotmpl` with the URL from your sheet that Google provides.